BEEF LIVER BALLS

 7 Household Cleaners

 Just like owner medications, household cleaners should be locked away in pet proof cupboards.
-Of the 4,143 calls taken for household cleaners, the leading issues were to do with: bleaches, detergents and disinfectants.
+For any unexpected spillage call animal poisons hotline Australia.
+Of the 4,143 calls taken for household cleaners, the leading issues were to do with: bleaches, detergents, and disinfectants.

 Just like inhalation by humans, these cleaners typically cause serious gastrointestinal distress and irritation to the respiratory tract.
 Always consult your vet as to the best method of immediately aiding your pet.
 In some cases, you will not encourage vomiting due to the burn that the stomach acid will cause on the trachea etc.